 These terms refer to hotel room occupancy.
 All aspects of the tour are the exact same for each attendee, so we base the tour price on the attendee's hostel room preference.
-If you select QUAD, you are reserving ONE SPOT for yourself in a hostel room with 3 other tour participants.
-The hostel room will have two beds with two people in each bed and 4 students in the room total.
-If you select TWIN, you are reserving ONE SPOT for yourself in a hostel room with 1 other tour participant.
-The hostel room will have two beds with one person in each bed and 2 students in the room total.
-If you select SINGLE, you are reserving an entire hostel room for yourself.
+If you select QUAD, you reserve ONE SPOT for yourself in a hostel room with 3 other tour participants.
+The hostel room will have two beds, with two people in each bed and 4 students in the room in total.
+If you select TWIN, you reserve ONE SPOT for yourself in a hostel room with 1 other tour participant.
+The hostel room will have two beds, with one person in each bed and 2 students in the room in total.
+If you select SINGLE, you reserve an entire hostel room for yourself.
 All tour pricing is per person.

 Yes!
 To attend the Nobel Week Tour, each attendee must purchase a tour by filling out an enrollment form individually with their personal information.
 Parents are allowed to accompany their students on this tour, and they would participate in all aspects of the tour just as every other member does.

-Each attendee (parents and guests included) must fill out their own individual enrollment form to attend the tour.
+Each attendee (parents and guests included) must complete their own enrollment form to attend the tour.
 Please note tour prices are per person regardless of group size.
 Adults can only be placed in a room with students they are attending the tour with.
-If a parent and a student would like to attend the tour and room together, the student would fill out an enrollment form and select TWIN and the parent would fill out their own enrollment form (with their information as both the traveler and payment contact) and select TWIN.
-If the student does not want to room with their parent and would like to be paired with other students attending the tour, the parent must select SINGLE and then the student can select any rooming option.
-For a group of 4 attending the tour (any combination of parents, student, siblings, guests), ALL attendees would fill out their own individual enrollment form with their personal information and ALL select QUAD.
+If a parent and a student would like to attend the tour and room together, the student would fill out an enrollment form and select TWIN, and the parent would fill out their own enrollment form (with their information as both the traveler and payment contact) and select TWIN.
+If the student does not want to room with their parent and would like to be paired with other students attending the tour, the parent must select SINGLE, and then the student can select any rooming option.
+For a group of 4 attending the tour (any combination of parents, students, siblings, or guests), ALL attendees would fill out their own individual enrollment form with their personal information, and ALL select QUAD.

 No!
-As an NSHSS member benefit, members, along with their guests, can use the NSHSS member tour pricing.
+As an NSHSS member, benefit members and their guests can use the NSHSS member tour pricing.
 Please note tour prices are per person.
-Non-Member pricing is reserved for students unaffiliated with NSHSS that would like to attend the tour.
+Non-Member pricing is reserved for students unaffiliated with NSHSS who want to attend the tour.

-The package includes hostel accommodations for the week, ground transportation, breakfasts on program days, most dinners, guided tours and activities within the programming, a full-time tour director, overnight security, and all gratuities.
+The package includes hostel accommodations for the week, ground transportation, breakfasts on program days, one dinner OR lunch per program day, guided tours and activities within the programming, a full-time tour director, NSHSS swag, a Swedish souvenir, and all gratuities.

 The NSHSS Nobel Week Tour is only sold as an all-inclusive tour package, so, unfortunately, we cannot remove the hostel cost from the tour price as that is a large part of the package.
 Keeping all tour participants at the same hostel makes it easier to keep everyone accounted for overnight so we don't run into logistical issues in transportation to and from the hotel and daily activities.

 NSHSS will provide a welcome dinner reception upon attendees' arrival in Stockholm on Day 1.
 On each full tour day, breakfast will be provided at the hostel.
-Some lunches and most dinners will be provided, but on the other days, tour participants will be taken to a popular area and be given free time to eat on their own.
-Be sure to bring cash or a global credit card and plan to provide your lunches, as tour participants are welcome to eat at an eatery of their choosing.
+Some lunches and most dinners will be provided, but on the other days, tour participants will be taken to a popular area and given free time to eat independently with their peers.
+Be sure to bring cash or a global credit card and plan to provide yourself with one meal per day, as tour participants are welcome to eat at an eatery of their choosing.
 This is always a great opportunity for students to make friends with other participants, shop for souvenirs, and have some freedom to explore the area a little.
-On departure day, attendees can enjoy breakfast at the hostel before making their way to the airport.
+On departure day, attendees can enjoy breakfast at the hostel before arriving at the airport.